geronde/Personal-React-BoilerPlate/Readme.md

    npm run dev

 ```

+And run the application at http://localhost:9000

    For Production, it uses Express as a server, if needed, and to run it simply execute:

 ```
    npm run build

 ```

+And run the production build at http://localhost:7700

 You can always execute the production on client side using `npm run prod:client` or simply run the server side using `npm run prod:server`.